Different Types Of Hair Loss

 Trichotillomania is a psychological condition which causes the individual to involuntary pull at their hair and can lead to hair loss in manipulated areas.
 Underlying psychological disorders such as anxiety are thought to be the main contributor of this condition which affects mostly women and children.
 If the condition persists, the patient may lose the hair follicles permanently.
 A hair transplant is not recommended if this psychological condition still exists in the patient.

 Telogen Effluvium is hair loss or thinning caused by sudden stress.
 This condition affects mainly men and women prone to male or female patterned baldness.
 Patients suffering from this condition will usually experience thinning of the scalp hair.
 Telogen effluvium occurs when hair follicles enter a resting phase.
 The hair usually returns over time.
 However, it may be irreversible in some cases.
 The severity of this condition depends on whether there are other genetic causes for the hair loss such as the delivery of a baby or the termination of a woman’s pregnancy.

 Shock loss used to be a common symptom after hair transplant surgeries and occurred due to the stress of inflammation and healing.
-The medication Propecia has helped minimize the rate of shock loss that usually occurs immediately after a hair transplant procedure.
+Their is a prescription medication which has helped minimize the rate of shock loss that usually occurs immediately after a hair transplant procedure.
 It is now recommended in addition to surgery.